jonnonz1/nz-statute-book/acts/public/2005/overseas-investment-act-2005.md

   (a) 1 or more persons who together are contemplating an overseas investment transaction (or a series of related or linked transactions); and
   (b) 1 or more persons who would be associates of the persons in paragraph (a) in relation to those transactions, if they went ahead.

+### 29B National interest test applications where no substantive change in ownership or control
+(1) A person (A) may apply to be assessed as a repeat investor for the purpose of applications that are to be considered under the national interest test.
+(2) The regulator may assess A as a repeat investor if the regulator has no reasonable cause to consider that A may pose a risk to the national interest.
+(3) If a person is assessed as a repeat investor, the regulator may rely on its assessment of risk under subsection (2) when making a subsequent decision under section 19B(1)﻿(c) about investor risk factors, but only if the regulator is satisfied that there has been no substantive change to the individual or individuals with ownership or control of the relevant overseas person since that assessment of risk was made.
+(4) Nothing in this section applies to an application for an overseas investment transaction that is an investment in a strategically important business.

 ### Subpart 3 — Administration

 ### 30 Regulator